ddev/ddev/docs/users/extend/customizing-images.md

 For more complex requirements, you can add .ddev/web-build/Dockerfile or .ddev/db-build/Dockerfile.

+These files' content will be appended to ddev's own Dockerfile.

 Examples of possible Dockerfiles are given in `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example` (These examples are created in your project when you `ddev config` the project.)

 You can use the .ddev/*-build/ directory as the Docker "context" directory as well.
 So for example if a file named README.txt exists in .ddev/web-build, you can use `ADD README.txt /` in the Dockerfile.